-A component of an electric circuit that has capacitance.
+A capacitor is a component of an electric circuit that has capacitance.
 A capacitor has at least two metal plates and is used principally in AC (alternating-current) circuits.
 The various types include parallel-plate capacitors and electrolytic capacitors.

 The unit for capacitance is the farad (F), equal to one coulomb per volt.
 Capacitors normally have very small values and so are often measured in mF (10-3 F), μF (10-6 F) or pF (10-12 F).